 Salespeople can opt not to share some important pieces of information like battery life or power consumption, which may make some buyers hesitate.
 But with the internet, con- sumers no longer need to ask and get these information from salespeople.
 They just search for reviews online and make their decisions long before talking to someone from your com- pany.

 In addition, there is a continued rise of a new kind of threat — cyber attacks.
 With more and more people relying on using the internet for their daily needs, it’s imperative that you equip not only yourself with the knowledge and tools but also your staff.

 More than 84% of cyber security breaches were caused by human error.
 This means that even if you are careful yourself, your staff might not have the same level of awareness.

 In addition, about 70% of all SMBs have been targeted by a cyber attack in 2018.
 Unfortunately, most of them didn’t realize and weren’t prepared for these attacks.

 These three challenges have to be faced by New Zealand business owners like you if you want to remain competitive, relevant, and successful.
 You must strive to develop an unfair advantage in your own industry.

-We’re releasing a white paper on what an unfair advantage looks like — what qualities do modern and successful New Zealand businesses have and do that others don’t.
+Read more in our newest white paper on what an unfair advantage looks like — what qualities do modern and successful New Zealand businesses have and do that others don’t.